allenjedb/allenxd.github.io/content/posts/oswareview.md

 ## Course Experience

-Each topics in the course includes exercises that gives the practical experience feel to the students which I think is really good instead of just reading and watching the videos included in the course.
+Each topics in the course include exercises that gives the practical experience feel to the students which I think is really good instead of just reading and watching the videos included in the course.
 Although, the exercise instructions can be improved as a couple of times from my experience where I got stuck as the instructions/questions are not clear enough.
 This is where the Discord community became really helpful though as there are community moderators that are ready help with every questions that we have regarding the course.

 I think the OSWA course did a great job in explaining every topics in the course and is enough to actually pass the exam.
 I find most of the topics feels easy enough to follow but maybe this is because I already did the PortSwigger Academy labs, so If you worked through the PortSwigger Academy labs that would greatly help you through this course.